 • Feeling lightheaded or dizzy

 These symptoms typically last a few days and can appear 1-3 days after exposure.
 For most healthy people, the stomach flu can clear up on its own, and medical attention is not required.
-Taking over the counter medications can help alleviate symptoms.
+Taking over-the-counter medications can help alleviate symptoms.

-According to the Centers for Disease Control (CDC), symptoms of food poisoning can come on within 6-24 hours after exposure and can last for several days.
+Symptoms of food poisoning can develop within 6-24 hours after exposure and can last for several days.
+Food poisoning symptoms include:

 • Stomach pains or cramping